digitaldisseny/plg_sys_twbootstrap/README.md

 Joomla Twitter Bootstrap Plugin
 ===============

-Twitter bootstrap plugin for Joomla 2.5.
+Twitter bootstrap plugin for Joomla 2.5.x.

 This plugin tries to simplify the Twitter Bootstrap integration for Joomla 2.5.x.
 Load all the required files and also enables some tweaks to improve the component and extensions template development.

+Our recommendation is to use this plugin to load Bootstrap and disable any other bootstrap load.

+**Includes a patched bootstrap.min.js file to solve issues in collapsable items when Mootools & Bootstrap are both enabled** (We do not recommended you to use jQuery and Mootools together).

 Version
 ---------------